--flag, non-interactive examples, provider-specific

 wizard.startwizard.nextwizard.cancelwizard.status

-- Downloads the appropriate release asset
+- Downloads the appropriate release asset from the official

-- Stores it under
+- Stores the release-asset install under

 ~/.openclaw/tools/signal-cli/<version>/ - Writes